cesars-pizza/All-Version-Minecraft-Server/README.md

 ### /plotTp [plotX] [plotZ]

-Teleports to a specific plot.
-Can teleport to plots outside of the 256 x 256 classic world (This is an unitentional feature of the classic client and can cause the game to run out of memory and crash).
+Teleports to any specific plot.

 ### /settings